“Let’s go shopping!”

-Today, you can do the same thing while you rest in your PJs and sip your morning coffee.
+Today, you can do the same thing while you rest in your PJs and sip your coffee.
 All hail the e-commerce revolution!

 Whether it is about offering personal attention via live chat or tracking customer issues via issue tracking software, our 10 ecommerce customer service best practices have got you covered.

 It’s time to roll up your sleeves and exceed customer expectations.

 Ecommerce customer service refers to the process of providing assistance to online customers- from making better purchase decisions to resolving issues— all while creating a seamless customer experience across multiple touchpoints.

 If your online customers have questions while completing a purchase or need post-sales assistance, your customer service agents must be able to offer quick assistance.
 E-commerce customer service can help you look after the following areas:

 - Customer service issues such as problems while completing the checkout process, unable to add products to the cart, invalid coupons, etc.

 - Common questions pertaining to product returns, refunds, or delivery